Drive-by download: Detection and prevention

 Detection of drive-by download attacks is an active area of research.
 Some methods of detection involve anomaly detection, which tracks for state changes on a user's computer system while the user visits a webpage.
 This involves monitoring the user's computer system for anomalous changes when a web page is rendered.
 Other methods of detection include detecting when malicious code (shellcode) is written to memory by an attacker's exploit.
 Another detection method is to make run-time environments that allow JavaScript code to run and track its behavior while it runs.
 Other detection methods include examining contents of HTML pages to identify features that can be used to identify malicious web pages, and using characteristics of web servers to determine if a page is malicious.
 Some antivirus tools use static signatures to match patterns of malicious scripts, although these are not very effective because of obfuscation techniques.
 Detection is also possible by using low-interaction or high-interaction honeyclients.

 Drive-by downloads can also be prevented from occurring by using script-blockers such as NoScript, which can easily be added into browsers such as Firefox.
 Using such a script-blocker, the user can disable all the scripts on a given webpage, and then selectively re-enable individual scripts on a one-by-one basis in order to determine which ones are truly necessary for webpage functionality.
 However, some script-blocking tools can have unintended consequences, such as breaking parts of other websites, which can be a bit of a balancing act.

+A different form of prevention, known as "Cujo," is integrated into a web proxy, where it inspects web pages and blocks the delivery of malicious JavaScript code.